 The Texas Health and Human Services Commission (HHSC) Office of Mental Health Coordination leads a Cross Systems Trauma-informed Care (CSTIC) initiative.
-The vision of the CSTIC is a coordinated behavioral health system, as envisioned by the Behavioral Health Strategic Plan, which is healing-centered and trauma-informed in its foundation and unified in its implementation of a person-centered and family-focused approach across Texas.
+The vision of the CSTIC is a coordinated behavioral health system, as envisioned by the Texas Statewide Behavioral Health Strategic Plan, which is healing-centered and trauma-informed in its foundation and unified in its implementation of a person-centered and family-focused approach across Texas.
 The CSTIC initiative involves working with state agencies across Texas to advance trauma-informed organizations, culture, and services.
 The collaboration includes representatives from state agencies who receive state funding for behavioral health training or services.
 As part of the CSTIC initiative, HHSC leads an internal Trauma Transformation Team with representatives from different divisions and departments within the agency who facilitate trauma-informed change within HHSC.
+Additionally, beginning in 2020, the Cross-Systems Trauma-Informed Care Projects Committee collaborated with the South Southwest Mental Health Technology Transfer Center at The University of Texas at Austin to develop free trauma-informed care training modules for professionals seeking high-quality, in-depth training.
+Over several years, the committee helped develop a multi-session, trauma-informed care training named Special Topics in Mental Health Services.